There is understandable anxiety surrounding future travel plans and COVID-19.

 The survey also discusses how the pandemic has impacted consumers’ overall impression of travel.

 The rapid rate at which the virus spread around the world is understandably concerning, and travel of all forms, be it air or sea, domestic or international, definitely played a role in facilitating further infection, albeit unintentionally.

-For example, 55% of participants revealed that they were less likely to embark on a cruise trip following the conclusion of the pandemic, and 52% stated that they are fearful of travelling overseas.
+For example, 55% of participants revealed that they were less likely to embark on a cruise trip following the conclusion of the pandemic, and 52% stated that they are fearful of traveling overseas.